Engagement Session Wardrobe & Makeup Guide

 Wardrobe Guide – What To Wear For Engagement Photos

-We will have specific recommendations depending on the location you choose.
+We will have specific recommendations depending on the location that you choose.
 However, we want you to wear clothing that showcases your personality.
 It’s all about styling and planning.
-The more time you invest in choosing a wardrobe for your photo shoot, the happier you will be with the results.
+The more time you invest in selecting a wardrobe for your photo shoot, the happier you will be with the results.
 Leaving the details to the last minute creates stress and takes the fun out of the day.
 Don’t hesitate to consult with us on options for colors and accessories.

 Dress: As a general rule, wear solid colors, as stripes and patterns draw attention away from your face.
-Avoid wearing turtlenecks and large loose clothing, as these often make the neck seem nonexistent, and the body seem wider than it is.
+Avoid wearing turtlenecks and large loose clothing, as these often make the neck seem nonexistent, and the body looks wider than it is.
 Shorts or capris have a tendency to make legs appear shorter than they are.

 Accessories: Keep it to a minimum.
 Avoid hats, hair ornaments, and sparkly or costume jewelry unless it does not distract from the main subject, you.

 Footwear: Avoid running shoes, white socks, and heavy footwear.
 Also, consider fashionable boots, sandals or bare feet for casual photos.

 Props: Props are always a great way to help showcase your personality in your engagement photos.

 Check out some more fun prop ideas here!